Matco Tools Toyota Top Fuel Dragster

 Anson, who turned 12 in July 2014, became the first fourth-generation Brown to compete in drag racing when he began driving an NHRA Jr. Dragster.
 He proved to be a fast learner by winning six race titles as a rookie in 2013.
 Arianna, who turned 15 in November, gave it a try and is the first Brown woman to compete in drag racing.
-Youngest son Adler competed will compete for the second year.
+Youngest son Adler has joined his brother and sister and is now an avid competitor.

 His passion for motorcycles never waned.